CASEY FERRAND BIOGRAPHY

 Her professional journalism career began at KTVE in Monroe, LA where Casey was a General Assignment Reporter for eight months before she moved to Shreveport, LA to become the education beat reporter at KTBS 3 News.
 Within two years she was promoted to a weekend anchor.
 Her next move took her back to the Lone Star State working at KIAH in Houston, TX as a multi-media journalist (videographer, producer, and editor) for Tribune's revolutionary newscast called Newsfix.
 She was also a fill-in anchor on the morning news show called Eye Opener.

 In 2012, Casey returned to New Orleans and to WDSU where she was apart of the station's coverage of the New Orleans East tornado in 2017 that won a national Edwin R. Morrow award.
-Her career highlights include shooting an M-16 rifle while on assignment at the Marine Corps Recruit Depot Parris Island, SC., scaling down a wall during a firefighter training in Minden, La., being tasered while covering a police training in Monroe, La, covering President Barak Obama's visit to Baton Rouge, La., the Lafayette Theater shooting and protests in Baton Rouge following the shooting death of Alton Sterling by police.
+Her career highlights include being embedded with Louisiana educators on assignment at the Marine Corps Recruit Depot Parris Island, SC., scaling down a wall during a firefighter training in Minden, La., being tasered while covering a police training in Monroe, La, covering President Barack Obama's visit to Baton Rouge, La., the Lafayette Theater shooting and protests in Baton Rouge following the shooting death of Alton Sterling by police.
 Throughout her 10-plus years in television news, Casey's performance has been recognized by newsroom leaders and earned her a number of awards.